flacoman91/wordpress-demos/custom-menus/README.md

-just an example on how to manipulate the menu system
+just an example on how to manipulate the menu system from a plugin